yaya2devops/aws-cloud-project-bootcamp/journal/student-portal.md

 ## Submissions
-This section is where the student is required to submit weekly his To-Do tasks.
+This section is where the student is required to submit weekly To-Do tasks.

 <img src="assets/Student-Portal/2 submissions.png">